 - Used in commercial kitchens

 Concrete Sealers USA PS101 is a siliconate solution that penetrates deep into the concrete to protect each pore by creating a membrane.
-It can be purchased online for 40 dollars a gallon.

 - No bad smell